Wandalen/wTools/module/move/unilang/docs/cli_definition_approaches.md

 //
 // 2.
 Use static registry in main.rs:
 fn main() {
-  let registry = StaticCommandRegistry::from_phf(&STATIC_COMMANDS);
+  let registry = StaticCommandRegistry::from_commands(&STATIC_COMMANDS);
-  // Commands are already registered at compile-time!
+  // Commands are already registered at compile-time, no PHF dependency needed!
 }
 ```